yagna-it-solution/yagnaslider/README.md

 # YagnaSlider

 A Image Slider SharePoint client side WebPart.
 It has only basic image sliding animations.
 Nut user can change the properties from the property panel.
+It is fully responsive image slider.
+For local serve you can't set the image of the slides.
+The image only selectable for SharePoint environment.

+### Screenshot of slider.

 ![Slider Preview](https://github.com/yagna-it-solution/yagnaslider/blob/master/images/image1.png)